Lavonte David: College career

-David originally signed with Middle Tennessee State, but then decided to attend Fort Scott Community College in Fort Scott, Kansas.
+David originally signed with Middle Tennessee State University, but then decided to attend Fort Scott Community College in Fort Scott, Kansas.
 David led Fort Scott to the NJCAA National Football Championship, while ranking among the conference's leaders in tackles and tackles for loss.
 He was also a two-time first-team All-Jayhawk Conference selection and a Region VI All-American in 2009.
 David was the defensive most valuable player of the 2009 national championship game against Cam Newton-led Blinn.
 David racked up 12 tackles, including sacking Newton on the game's final defensive play, before Fort Scott lost on a punt return for a touchdown.
 During his first season at Fort Scott, David led the Jayhawk Conference with 93 tackles.

-In 2010, he transferred to Nebraska, where he set the school's single-season record for tackles with 152, in his first year with the team.
+In 2010, he transferred to the University of Nebraska–Lincoln, where he set the school's single-season record for tackles with 152, in his first year with the team.
 In a game against South Dakota State, David recorded a career-high 19 tackles, the seventh- most in school history.
 After the season, David was named first-team All-American by Rivals.com and CBS, unanimous first-team Big 12 and Big 12 Newcomer of the Year, as selected by the coaches.

-As a senior, David led Nebraska with 133 tackles and ranked third in the Big Ten in tackles per game.
+As a senior, David led the Cornhuskers with 133 tackles and ranked third in the Big Ten in tackles per game.
 He also led Nebraska in tackles for loss (13.0), sacks (5.5), interceptions (2), forced fumbles (2) and fumble recoveries (2) in 2011.
 At the conclusion of the season, he was named First-team All-Big Ten by both the coaches and media.
 He was also the winner of the inaugural Butkus-Fitzgerald Linebacker of the Year, awarded to the best linebacker in the Big Ten.

 David started all 27 games he played in at Nebraska (2010–11), recording 285 tackles, 28 tackles for loss, 11.5 sacks, two interceptions, 12 passes defended, three forced fumbles and two fumbles recovered.
 His 285 career tackles rank fourth in school history, and most by a two-year player.

 In May 2021, in fulfillment of a promise to his late mother, David graduated from the University of Nebraska, receiving his B.S. in Criminology and Criminal Justice.